sighthnd/CUSP6006_ss4977/README.md

-# Work from Data Visualization clastt
+# Work from Data Visualization class

+HW3: Code from Homework \#3